davidmalcolm/texi2rst/output/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

     .ZZ:
     z-compile -input %i

-  This says that any input file whose name ends in .ZZ should be passed to the program z-compile, which should be invoked with the command-line switch :option:`-input` and with the result of performing the
+  This says that any input file whose name ends in :samp:`.ZZ` should be passed to the program :samp:`z-compile`, which should be invoked with the command-line switch :option:`-input` and with the result of performing the :samp:`%i` substitution.
-  %i substitution.
 (See below.)

   As an alternative to providing a spec string, the text following a suffix directive can be one of the following: